k-shiroma-code/k-shiroma-code.github.io/academics.md

 - Explored **scaling Airflow** using Local, Celery, and Kubernetes executors, including a **3-node Kubernetes cluster** with Rancher.
 - Implemented **monitoring and security practices**, including Elasticsearch + Grafana dashboards, RBAC, authentication, and data encryption.
 - Completed hands-on exercises and quizzes to reinforce **best practices for production-ready pipelines**.

----

-© 2025 Kyle Shiroma.
-All rights reserved.